sisi0x/vulnerable-android-application/LogsActivity/Logs Activity.md

 Mitgition :
-Don't using function Log with senet
+Don't using function Log with sensitive data